openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 and adds a browser bookmark to that page.
 If you later hide the Wiki page, the learner’s browser bookmark will continue to provide access to the entire course wiki.

-Included below are detailed instructions for configuration of applications and resources that have additional settings and options.
+Included below are detailed instructions for the configuration of applications and resources that have additional settings and options.

 .. _Discussion Configuration: